String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Combinatorial Characterisation of String Diagrams

 \subsection{Characterisation for coloured PROPs}

-At the beginning of this section, we recalled from \cite{BGKSZ-partone} that $\DCospan{FI}{\Hyp{\Sigma}}$ is isomorphic to $\syntax{\Sigma} + \frob $.
-The isomorphism extends in the obvious way to the coloured case: Proposition 3.12 in \cite{BGKSZ-partone} states that $\DCospan{F_\col I_\col}{\Hyp{\col,\Sigma}}$ is isomorphic to $\syntax{\col,\Sigma} +_\col \CFrob{\col}$ (where $+_\col$ and $\CFrob{\col}$ are defined as in Example~\ref{ex:colouredfrob} and Remark~\ref{rmk:pushoutCprops}).
-The same holds for Theorem \ref{thm:charactImage} that we have just shown.
+At the beginning of this section, we recalled from \cite{BGKSZ-partone} that $\DCospan{D}{\Hyp{\Sigma}}$ is isomorphic to $\syntax{\Sigma} + \frob $.
+The isomorphism extends in the obvious way to the coloured case: Proposition 3.12 in \cite{BGKSZ-partone} states that $\DCospan{D_\col}{\Hyp{\col,\Sigma}}$ is isomorphic to $\syntax{\col,\Sigma} +_\col \CFrob{\col}$ (where $+_\col$ and $\CFrob{\col}$ are defined as in Example~\ref{ex:colouredfrob} and Remark~\ref{rmk:pushoutCprops}).
+The same holds for Theorem \ref{thm:charactImage}.
 The definition of $\synTosem{\cdot}_\col$ given in \cite{BGKSZ-partone} is the same as the one in \eqref{eq:cospangenerator}, but with the proper interpretation of colours as labels of nodes.
-The definition of monogamous acyclic cospans (Definitions \ref{def:monogamous} and \ref{def:directedacyclic}) do not change: the notions of degree and path are exactly the same in coloured and non coloured hypergraphs.
+The definition of monogamous acyclic cospans (Definitions \ref{def:monogamous} and \ref{def:directedacyclic}) does not change: the notions of degree and path are exactly the same in coloured and non coloured hypergraphs.
 All the results proved above hold straightforwardly by following the same proofs.
 In particular we have the following.